-MACI, is a third-generation ACI product for the treatment of focal chondral cartilage defects in the knee.
-MACI received marketing authorization in Europe in June 2013 by meeting the requirements of the ATMP guidelines based on the results of the SUMMIT trial in which MACI was manufactured at, and supplied from, the Cambridge, Massachusetts site.
+MACITM is a third-generation ACI product for the treatment of focal chondral cartilage defects in the knee.
+MACI received marketing authorization in Europe in July 2013 by meeting the requirements of the ATMP guidelines based on the results of the SUMMIT trial in which MACI was manufactured at, and supplied from, the Cambridge, Massachusetts site.
 MACI has been commercially available in the EU since 1998.
-Aside from a small number of currently pending procedures, marketing of MACI has been temporarily suspended as part of a restructuring of the business as of August 2014 primarily due to low utilization and an unfavorable pricing environment.
-We believe that MACI, which is a Phase 3 product candidate in the U.S., has strong revenue potential in the U.S. and we are planning to discuss approval requirements with the FDA.
+Sales of MACI will be temporarily discontinued as part of a restructuring of the business in August 2014 primarily due to low utilization and an unfavorable pricing environment.
+We believe that MACI, which is a Phase 3 product candidate in the U.S., has significant revenue potential in the U.S. and we are planning to discuss approval requirements with the FDA.
 The timing and process to gain approval in the U.S. and a possible reintroduction in select EU countries have not yet been determined.

-Similar to Carticel, during an initial surgical procedure, a surgeon obtains a biopsy of healthy cartilage and the chondrocytes are isolated, expanded and uniformly seeded onto a bioabsorbable Type I/IIIa collagen membrane to form the implant in a cGMP manufacturing process at a facility in

-Copenhagen, Denmark.
-Unlike Carticel, MACI is implanted during a mini-arthrotomy in which the implant is trimmed to the size of the defect and fixed in the defect with fibrin glue and without sutures
+Similar to Carticel, during an initial surgical procedure, a surgeon obtains a biopsy of healthy cartilage and the chondrocytes are isolated, expanded and uniformly seeded onto a bioabsorbable Type I/IIIa collagen membrane to form the implant in a cGMP manufacturing process.
+Unlike Carticel, MACI is demonstrated that there is a statistically significant and clinically meaningful improvement in the co-primary endpoint of pain and function for those patients treated with MACI implant compared to microfracture.
+We expect that the FDA may require an additional clinical trial to support approval of a BLA in the United States.